Final Fantasy: Design

 For the original Final Fantasy, Sakaguchi required a larger production team than Square's previous games.
 He began crafting the game's story while experimenting with gameplay ideas.
 Once the gameplay system and game world size were established, Sakaguchi integrated his story ideas into the available resources.
 A different approach has been taken for subsequent games; the story is completed first and the game built around it.
 Designers have never been restricted by consistency, though most feel each game should have a minimum number of common elements.
 The development teams strive to create completely new worlds for each game, and avoid making new games too similar to previous ones.
 Game locations are conceptualized early in development and design details like building parts are fleshed out as a base for entire structures.

+Yoshinori Kitase (shown in 2009) wrote Final Fantasy Vs scenario and then shifted to directing later games.

 The first five games were directed by Sakaguchi, who also provided the original concepts.
 He drew inspiration for game elements from anime films by Hayao Miyazaki; series staples like the airships and chocobos are inspired by elements in Castle in the Sky and Nausicaä of the Valley of the Wind, respectively.
 Sakaguchi served as a producer for subsequent games until he left Square in 2001.
 Yoshinori Kitase took over directing the games until Final Fantasy VIII, and has been followed by a new director for each new game.
 Hiroyuki Ito designed several gameplay systems, including Final Fantasy Vs "Job System", Final Fantasy VIIIs "Junction System" and the Active Time Battle concept, which was used from Final Fantasy IV until IX.
 In designing the Active Time Battle system, Ito drew inspiration from Formula One racing; he thought it would be interesting if character types had different speeds after watching race cars pass each other.
 Ito also co-directed Final Fantasy VI with Kitase.
 Kenji Terada was the scenario writer for the first three games; Kitase took over as scenario writer for Final Fantasy V through VII.
 Kazushige Nojima became the series' primary scenario writer from Final Fantasy VII until his resignation in October 2003; he has since formed his own company, Stellavista.
 Nojima partially or completely wrote the stories for Final Fantasy VII, VIII, X, and its sequel X-2.
 He also worked as the scenario writer for the spin-off series, Kingdom Hearts.
 Daisuke Watanabe co-wrote the scenarios for Final Fantasy X and XII, and was the main writer for the XIII games.